arifislam007/DevOps_LAB/13.LAB-Monitoring/Promithus_graphana_Solve.md

-# This LAB is for Promethus and Graphana on kubernetes cluster to monitor Kubernetes Cluster in Different angle
+# Promethus and Graphana on kubernetes cluster to monitor Kubernetes Cluster in Different angle
 ## Assume that you have a Kubernetes cluster up and running with kubectl setup
 ## This LAB has following parts
 - Promethus Server